13 Fun Things to Do in Seaside, Oregon (2025 Guide)

 The tide pools here are incredible—I spent time spotting colorful starfish, anemones, and tiny crabs nestled among the rocks.
 The beach is also a great place for photography, especially at sunset when the sky turns shades of pink and orange.
 If you’re looking for a break from the crowds, Arcadia Beach is the ideal place to soak in the natural beauty of the Oregon Coast.

-8. Take a Scenic Drive to Cannon Beach
+9. Drive south to Cannon Beach

 A short 9-mile drive south of Seaside, Cannon Beach is one of Oregon’s most iconic coastal destinations.
 The drive along Highway 101 is stunning, with ocean views, dense forests, and rugged cliffs making every mile scenic.
 Once you arrive, you’ll be greeted by the sight of Haystack Rock, a 235-foot sea stack that dominates the shoreline.
 Whether you’re here for a quick visit or a full-day adventure, the mix of nature and small-town charm makes it a memorable stop.